Music and Lyrics: Plot

 Cora invites Alex and Sophie to the studio for a sneak preview of their song, but they are appalled by her risqué, Bollywood-style interpretation.
 In private, Sophie complains that Cora's version clashes with the original song's quiet, vulnerable tone; Alex agrees but dismisses it as the cost of doing business.
 Later, over Alex's objections, Sophie shares her concerns with Cora, who appreciates her honesty but refuses to make changes.
 Tasked by Cora with writing an additional verse by the next morning, tensions rise between Alex and Sophie, leading to a heated argument.
 She accuses him of selling out, and he offends her by declaring that Sloan's assessment of her character was accurate.
 The next morning, Alex meets with Cora and is dismayed to learn that Sophie has faxed over an additional verse based on their argument, effectively ending their partnership.

 Sophie, preparing to start a new life in Florida, reluctantly attends Cora's opening performance at Madison Square Garden.
 Midway through the show, Cora announces the debut of a new song "written by Alex Fletcher".
 Believing Alex has stolen credit for their work, a heartbroken Sophie tries to leave.
 Instead, to her surprise, Alex performs a heartfelt ballad written entirely on his own, a plea for Sophie to give him another chance.
-Moved, she finds him backstage, where he confesses that he persuaded Cora to drop the risqué arrangement of their song by suggesting it would help him win Sophie back.
+Moved, she finds him backstage, where he reveals that Cora agreed to drop the risqué arrangement of their song to help him win her back.
 The two reconcile and share a kiss, and Alex and Cora perform “Way Back Into Love” as it was intended to be sung.

 The film's ending (an homage to VH1's Pop-Up Video) reveals that “Way Back Into Love” became a smash hit for Cora and Alex; the film adaptation of Sloan's novel was a critical and financial flop, destroying his career; PoP! was inducted into the Rock and Roll Hall of Fame, and during their performance Colin suffered an injury that required hip replacement surgery; and Alex and Sophie continued their successful partnership in both love and songwriting, collaborating on Alex's new solo album, which contains five new hit singles.